revbayes/revbayes.github.io/tutorials/ted_workflow/sections/sensitivity.md

 {% subsection Lineage-Through-Time Plots %}

-A lineage-through-time curves display the number of branches in the inferred tree at any given time, and therefore summarizes overall differences in divergence-time estimates between different models.
+A lineage-through-time curve displays the number of branches in the inferred tree at any given time, so we can use LTTS to summarize overall differences in divergence-time estimates between different models.
 We'll use `R` and `RevGadgets` to plot the LTT curves for our different models.

 First, we load some required packages and code: